pop up image

 Apple doesn’t overstock their shops or retail partners.
 They wait to see if there is a demand for more, and if it increases, they produce more.
 This way, the company optimizes its resources and achieves high-cost efficiency.

-How To Manage a Pull System?
+How To Manage a Pull System in 4 Steps?

 Nowadays, the pull system concept is widely spread across various industries.
 Professionals use it not only in manufacturing but also in software development, customer support, and more.

 In the context of workflow management, a pull system allows workers to pull their next task if they have the capacity to start working on it.
 This may help you prioritize tasks better and prevent teams from overloading.
-By doing so, your team can stay focused on executing the most important work just in time.
+By doing so, your team can stay focused on executing the most important work just-in-time.

 For example, on a Kanban board, your workflow is divided into different stages such as Ready to start, In progress, Waiting for review, Ready for delivery, etc. By limiting the work that can be in progress at each stage, you will create a smooth workflow and identify problematic parts in it.